ajcr/ajcr.github.io/_posts/2015-2-27-Words-nobody-wants.md

 There are [over 130 million](http://www.verisigninc.com/en_US/channel-resources/domain-registry-products/zone-file-information/index.xhtml) .com and .net domain names.
 Is every single English word being used?

 Not at all.
-Checking these domains against a list of over 375,000 words, names and places, it turns out that only around 64% of these words are actually in use.
+Checking the domains against a list of over 375,000 words, names and places, it turns out that only around 64% are actually in use.
 What's more, the most popular words (*online*, *group*, *design*, ...) are incredibly popular: just over 1,000 words account for half of all words that appear in registered .com and .net domains.

-This means that an awful lot of words are hardly used at all.
+This means that the pool of unused or rarely-used words is very large indeed.

 <img src="{{ site.baseurl }}/images/N-most-popular.png" "N most popular words / Percentage of all words" style="width: 800px;"/>